tnoff/public-transit/README.rst

 ====================
 Command Line Scripts
 ====================
-There will be 3 command line scripts installed:
+There will be 4 command line scripts installed:

+- actransit
 - bart
 - nextbus
 - trip-planner

-Bart and Nextbus are used for actions specific to their APIs.
+Actransit, Bart, and Nextbus are used for actions specific to their APIs.
 Trip planner is a wrapper I created to track common routes and easily display them.

 All of the CLIs have man pages that detail their use.